ymgenesis/FaceTools/README.md

 - Final results will vary between full-image detection and chunking for faces that are detectable by both due to the nature of the process.
 Try either to your taste.
+- Be sure Minimum Confidence is set the same when using FaceIdentifier with FaceOff/FaceMask.
 - For FaceOff, use the color correction node before faceplace to correct edges being noticeable in the final image (see example screenshot).
 - Non-inpainting models may struggle to paint/generate correctly around faces.